NFKBIZ

 NF-kappa-B inhibitor zeta (IκBζ) is a protein that in humans is encoded by the NFKBIZ gene.
 This gene is a member of the ankyrin-repeat family and is induced by lipopolysaccharide (LPS).
 The C-terminal portion of the encoded product which contains the ankyrin repeats, shares high sequence similarity with the I kappa B family of proteins.
-The latter are known to play a role in inflammatory responses to LPS by their interaction with NF-B proteins through ankyrin-repeat domains.
+The latter are known to play a role in inflammatory responses to LPS by their interaction with NF-κB proteins through ankyrin-repeat domains.
 Studies in mouse indicate that this gene product is one of the nuclear I kappa B proteins and an activator of IL-6 production.
 Two transcript variants encoding different isoforms have been found for this gene.

 Clinical relevance

 NFKBIZ has been implicated as an oncogene in diffuse large B-cell lymphoma (DLBCL).
 Specifically, genomic locus containing this gene is recurrently amplified in copy number in the activated B-cell (ABC) subgroup of DLBCL.
 More recently, a recurrence of somatic mutations affecting the 3-prime untranslated region of NFKBIZ were found to promote NFKBIZ expression in ABC DLBCL.